fnx-io/fnx_rest/README.md

 All children inherit configuration of their parents, but are allowed to override it.

+RestClient supports query parameters:

+    RestClient limitedUsers = users.setParam('limit', '1000');  //  /api/v1/users?limit=1000

+All children inherit configuration of their parents, but are allowed to override it.

 Typically you would create a child of the root rest client in your component like this: